Support Us Button Widget

 The park closed in 1980 due to the emerging Great America, and the city of San Jose’s unwillingness to fund the property’s expansion.

-Today, the 19.5-acre Edenvale Garden Park sits in its place, drawing its railroad theme from the beloved Western attraction.
+Today, the 19.5-acre Edenvale Gardens Regional Park sits in its place, drawing its railroad theme from the beloved Western attraction.

-If you’re still reeling from its closure, we recommend joining other reminiscent fans.
+If you’re still feeling that Frontier Village nostalgia, we recommend joining other reminiscent fans.

 More from SJtoday